decaf-emu/decaf-emu/BUILDING.md

 ## CMake
 Options interesting to users:
+- DECAF_FFMPEG - Build with ffmpeg which is used for decoding h264 videos
 - DECAF_QT - Build with Qt frontend.
 - DECAF_VULKAN - Build with Vulkan backend.